sangheek16/al-folio/_pages/about.md

 social: true
 ---

+&nbsp;

 Hello!

-I’m a second year Linguistics PhD student at [the University of Chicago](https://linguistics.uchicago.edu/).
-I’m also a lab member of [Ming Xiang](https://lucian.uchicago.edu/blogs/mingxiang/)’s [Language Processing Laboratory](https://lucian.uchicago.edu/blogs/lpl/).
+I am a second year Linguistics PhD student at [the University of Chicago](https://linguistics.uchicago.edu/).
+I am also a lab member of [Ming Xiang](https://lucian.uchicago.edu/blogs/mingxiang/)’s [Language Processing Laboratory](https://lucian.uchicago.edu/blogs/lpl/).

 I mainly do psycholinguistics with a focus on semantics & pragmatics.
 My research interest is on language representation, language processing mechanisms, and their intertwined relationship.
 I am also interested in computational modeling of language comprehension.

 In the past, I have worked on reflexive resolution, relative clause processing, and sentence production related to thematic roles.
 I have a B.A. in Second Language Acquisition and Teaching, and I have worked on second language learners’ acquisition and processing of morphology and article system.

+&nbsp;

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.